 Troubleshooting for HVAC/R – Data Analysis

-Ok, so we’ve got our data scribbled and scratched out on paper.
-Maybe a bit of grease, dirt and oil, too, if you’re doing things right and blood if you’re doing it wrong.
+Ok, so we've got our data scribbled and scratched out on paper.
+Maybe a bit of grease, dirt, and oil, too, if you're doing things right—blood if you're doing it wrong.

 The thing to remember here is that the more data you have and the more accurate that data is, the easier troubleshooting will be for you.

-As an example, if you’ve got a unit with a TEV running a 10° subcooling and your low side shows a lower than expected suction pressure and superheat, do you have an airflow problem, a low load problem or a sizing issue?
-Without collecting good data, it can be difficult to distinguish between the problems but, if you’ve taken TESP readings, return and supply dry and wet bulb temps and have the unit model/serial info on hand when you sit down to analyze the data, the problem should be more apparent.
+As an example, suppose you've got a unit with a TEV running a 10° subcooling, and your low side shows a lower than expected suction pressure and superheat.
+Do you have an airflow problem, a low load problem, or a sizing issue?
+Without collecting good data, it can be difficult to distinguish the problems, but if you've taken TESP readings, return and supply, dry and wet bulb temps, and have the unit model/serial info on hand when you sit down to analyze the data, the problem should be more apparent.

 Evaluate the patterns in the data.
 Look broadly at all the data and see the patterns.
 If you have a good data set and a good understanding of the operation of this equipment, a “Most Likely” candidate for the problem is going to emerge.

 Here are the previous installments of the series: